What are the prerequisites?

 If you have transfer credits, it is recommended that you have your credits evaluated by requesting an official Credit Evaluation (PDF).
 You can also use the Equivalency Chart (PDF) as a guide.

 The program starts every fall quarter and takes 2 years to complete.
 Applications are accepted in June every year.
-The next application window will be announced in 2022.
+For 2023, the application will be available starting June 1 and will close June 23.

 - Have a current Wenatchee Valley College (WVC) application on file.